The Ultimate Guide to CTV Monetization in 2023

 For publishers, ad servers should be the main part of their tech stack.
 It decides which ad will be delivered to a particular user on the sell-side platform for connected TV advertising.
 Hence, the ad server role is the most crucial in the CTV monetization space.
 Ad servers handle audience targeting, programmatic ad placement, and ad breaks on pods.

-Another crucial function of the ad server is to allow publishers to channelize their direct-sold campaigns.
+Another crucial function of the ad server is allowing publishers to channel their direct-sold campaigns.
 Publishers can also set separate rules for competitive ad campaigns, ensuring the same ads won’t appear alongside the ads of competitors’ brands.

 A New Monetization Opportunity via Programmatic Auction